 All vacancies listed on this page are currently open.

-- Collections Analyst and Strategist, Social Sciences and Management (pdf) – Collections Strategy and Management
+- Collections Strategist (Arts & Humanities) – Collections Strategy and Management (pdf)

 The MIT Libraries maintain membership in the following organizations: